 About this Indicator

 U.S. Census Bureau.
-Current Population Survey.
-Five-year estimates.
+Current Population Survey: School enrollment supplement one-year estimates.

 Note.
 Estimates are pooled over five years.
 Caution should be exercised when reporting estimates for the following states due to small sample sizes (relative standard error is greater than 30%):